natcap/invest.users-guide/source/stormwater.rst

 where :math:`PR` is the replacement cost of stormwater retention (:math:`$/m^3`).
 For example, Simpson and McPherson (2007) estimate this to be :math:`$1.59/m^3` for urban areas in the San Francisco Bay area.

-The model can output potential groundwater recharge volume (:math:`V_inf` from Eq.
+The model can output potential groundwater recharge volume (:math:`VI` from Eq.
 2-3), which may also serve as a valuation of retention.
 However, the model does not currently estimate the pollutant load associated with this recharge volume, as sub-surface transport and transformation of pollutants is not implemented in the model.

 Aggregation at the watershed scale (optional)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^